 1. It Helps With SEO

-You’ll most likely use short-tail, high search volume, high difficulty keywords in your cornerstone pieces.
+You’ll most likely use short-tail, high search volume, higher difficulty keywords in your cornerstone pieces.
 Topics relating to these pieces of content will then focus on long-tail keywords with a lower keyword difficulty level.

 2. It Establishes You As An Authority